 Image Source: http://www.theinkrag.com/colour_blindness/monochromacy.html

 Think of the old darkrooms that photographers used.
 To process a photo on photographic paper, it cannot be exposed to light as the paper is sensitive to light and would become overexposed.
-Did you ever accidently open the back of a camera and expose a negative and it ruined the negative with just a large flash of light?
+Did you ever accidentally open the back of a camera and expose a negative and it ruined the negative with just a large flash of light?
 This is pretty much the same kind of thing.
-In order to process the photography the old fashioned way in a darkroom, they needed to be able to see in the dark room so they would use red light.
+In order to process the photography the old fashioned way in a dark room, they needed to be able to see in the darkroom so they would use red light.
 The red light allowed them enough light to see, but it wasn't bright enough to expose the photosensitive paper as quickly.